saab-simc-admin/palletjack/README.md

     - If your code needs larger chunks of static data to work, please provide it in a separate directory under `examples/`.
 See e.g. [the `examples/pxelinux/` tree](https://github.com/saab-simc-admin/palletjack/tree/master/examples/pxelinux), which contains files required to make sense of the output from `palletjack2pxelinux`.

   - Write your commit messages in the usual Git style: a short summary in the first line, then paragraphs of explanatory text, line wrapped.

+- Test your code.

+  - Tests shall be written in [RSpec](http://rspec.info/).

+  - Library code shall have unit tests.

+  - Tools shall have integration and end-to-end tests.